BlakeTrebelhorn/Dota2Learning/README.md

 Wow.
 Polynomial takes a long time to run.
 I tried a few different `C` values today with it and pickled them.
 They got fairly good results, ~58%.
 I also
 	wanted to try Logistic Regression, as well as K Nearest Neighbor.
 I thought K Nearest Neighbor would do better because of the nature of the data, but it didn't do too well in testing.
 I think from this point forward I will be focusing in on the algorithms that did well and try to peak their performance.
+## Summary of another day's work
+I reloaded my pickled kernels from the previous days works.
+I found the highest performing Linear and Polynomial kernels, and will work on those later.
+In the
+	meantime, I've worked on optimizing the Logistic Regressor model, as well as the Multilayer Perceptron model.
+I did so using Grid Search, which allows me to pass in multiple values for certain parameters, and tests all of them and returns the best combination.
+I've gotten both the Logistic Regressor and
+	Multilayer Perceptron very close to 60%.